Oleksandra2/TestGreenNew/tutorials/abap-connectivity-daemon-simple/abap-connectivity-daemon-simple.md

 time: 20
 ---

-# Create a Simple ABAP Daemon Test Green
+# Create a Simple ABAP Daemon Test Green updated
 <!-- description --> Learn how to create ABAP Daemons and interact with them using PCP messages.

 ## Prerequisites